Frequently Asked Questions - Academic Program

 The eight-week program earns 3.0 units of Beloit College credit, which is the equivalent of 12 semester hours worth of credit.
 The four-week program earns 1.5 units of Beloit College credit or 6 semester hours worth of credit.

 The Registrar's office will issue one official and one unofficial transcript free of charge to each CLS participant.
-The transcripts will be sent to each student's home address, unless CLS Staff is notified of an alternate address.
-Once the final grades are received and all holds have been taken off of a student's account, the Registrar will forward the transcripts.
+The transcripts will be sent to each student's home address, Once the final grades are received and all holds have been taken off of a student's account, the Registrar will forward the transcripts.
 For more information on ordering transcripts, please review the transcript request information on the Registrar's web site.
 NOTE: Additional transcript requests, beyond the free copies, must be requested through the Registrar's Office and will require a fee to be paid.
 If you require a transcript to be sent directly to your home institution, you must go to the Registrar's office yourself to make this request.

 Textbooks for the language programs are available at Turtle Creek Bookstore, located a few blocks from campus at 444 East Grand Avenue in downtown Beloit.
 Turtle Creek Bookstore also carries a wide variety of books, office supplies, clothing, greeting cards, and music.
 The cost of books is not included in the comprehensive fee.